Chelo is Kennady’s unpredictable friend in Cold Pursuit. The best way to get to know Chelo is from the book:

-Chelo burst through the doors of the Physical Science building, stamped her feet rapidly, and unwound seven feet of thick variegated scarf in red and pink tones.
-On her head a red knitted hat with a bright pink knitted bow was pulled over her ears while her curly, short, black hair bounced beneath.
-“Brrrr!” she exclaimed, looking to where Suzanna stood waiting with Atticus.
-“Susanita!”
-She skipped up to them and embraced her new friend.
+A few minutes later, Kennady stood beside Atticus and watched as Chelo burst through the doors of the campus building, stamped her feet rapidly, and unwound seven feet of thick, variegated scarf in red and pink tones.
+A red knitted hat with a bright pink knitted bow was pulled over her ears, her curly, short black hair protruding from underneath.

-“It is so good of you to spend your day with me.
-I am so lonely at the dorms, the halls are bismolly empty!”
+“Brrrr!”
+Chelo skipped up to them and embraced Kennady.
+“Kenita, it is so good of you to spend your day with me.
+I am so lonely at the dorms—the halls are bismolly empty.”

 “Is she talking about the pink stuff for stomachs?”
 Atticus whispered.

-“I think she meant abysmally,” Suzanna whispered back.
-She had learned Chelo often grabbed the wrong word and squeezed it in for emphasis.
+“I think she meant abysmally,” Kennady whispered back.
+She had learned Chelo often used the wrong word.

-“You must call me Chelo!”
-She beamed at Atticus.
+“You must call me Chelo.”
+She beamed at him.
 “Now, where are we going?”

-“We are on our way to see what the excitement is in Dr. Takishida’s lab,” Suzanna explained.
+“We are on our way to see what the excitement is in Dr. Takishida’s lab,” Kennady explained.

-“Dr. taco pitas?
+“Dr. Taco Pitas?
 And I’m starving.”
-Chelo stepped between them and slipped an arm through each of theirs.
+Chelo stepped between Atticus and Kennady and slipped an arm through each of theirs.
 “Let’s go see this wizard!”

-Suzanna noticed Atticus removed his ski hat and ran his fingers through his hair self-consciously.
+Kennady saw Atticus remove his ski hat and self-consciously run his fingers through his hair.
 Chelo tended to make men uncomfortable.

 And in this scene, Chelo has gone to the hospital with friends to talk to a man.
 However, as Chelo explains, “Oh I remember that I do not like hospitals.
 People die in here!”
 Her friends decide to leave her in the lobby area while they go up to the room.
 When they return, this is what they witness:

-They rode the elevator to the lobby and stepped out.
+Atticus and Kennady rode the elevator to the lobby and stepped out.
 The sound of laughter could be heard before they had turned the corner.
-The piano no longer played, and in a corner of the room Chelo stood beneath, though slightly to the right of a T.V. screen.
-People filled chairs, and stood around.
-The T.V. was muted.
-As they drew nearer, Suzanna realized that the show was a Hispanic soap opera and that Chelo interpreted the story for the people.
-More like she’s improvising.
+The piano no longer played, and in a corner of the room, Chelo stood beneath, though slightly to the right of, a TV screen.
+Several people sat in chairs, while others stood around.
+The TV was muted.
+As Kennady and Atticus drew nearer, she realized the show was a Hispanic soap opera and that Chelo was interpreting the story for the people.
+More like she’s improvising, Kennady thought.

 “So the wedding is off?”
 Chelo asked in a deep voice.